geobro1992/geobro1992.github.io/_pages/presentations.md

 <br />

 ## Posters
-(* indicates co-author is an undergraduate or technician)
+(* indicates co-author is a student or technician)

-Hultin, E. A., **G. C. Brooks**, H. K. Kindsvater, and L. Castello.
+*Hultin, E. A., **G. C. Brooks**, H. K. Kindsvater, and L. Castello.
 2024.
 Identifying drivers of _Arapaima_ population dynamics in a floodplain ecosystem.
 Southern Division American Fisheries Society Meeting, Chattanooga, TN, USA.

 Chandler, H. C., **G. C. Brooks**, Y. Jiao, and C. A. Haas.
 2023.
 Predicting the long-term viability of Reticulated Flatwoods Salamander (_Ambystoma bishopi_) populations under future climate changes.
 Joint Meeting of Ichthyologists and Herpetologists, Norfolk, VA, USA.

-Engler, T., C. A. Haas, N. M. Caruso, and **G. C. Brooks**.
+*Engler, T., C. A. Haas, N. M. Caruso, and **G. C. Brooks**.
 2023.
 Tracking the decline and recovery of salamanders in Appalachian forests for 30 years following timber harvest, Joint Meeting of Ichthyologists and Herpetologists, Norfolk, VA, USA.

 *Hawkins, R., **G. C. Brooks**, and C. A. Haas.
 2019.
 A tale of natural history collections education at Virginia Tech.
 Dennis Dean Undergraduate Research and Creative Scholarship Conference, Blacksburg, VA, USA.